What Are Lockboxes and How Do Lockboxes Work?

 Fact: Homes with a lockbox get more showings.
 If you're wondering about a lockbox vs. appointment, you'll probably get more buyers to see your home if you choose the lockbox.

-Your guess is as good as mine as to why associations promote one type of lockbox over another.
+Your guess is as good as ours as to why associations promote one type of lockbox over another.
 The focus probably is on profit margins and affiliated business relationships.

 - Restricted Hours